 Why the Kagoshima tea industry is more willing to innovate

 With the new varieties, the tea industry players in Kagoshima have produced sweeter matcha by combining more tea varieties together.
 By innovating and experimenting with different cultivars, they have also come up with interesting single-origin matcha – something quite uncommon in Kyoto.
 Most importantly, the tea industry in Kagoshima is at the forefront of organic tea cultivation in all of Japan.
 But why is this the case?

 In short, they had no choice.
-The domestic matcha and tea market in Japan has not changed in years.
-Japan’s population is ageing, and many of their young people have largely abandoned tea ceremonies and loose leaf tea in favour of bottled teas and instant beverages.
+The domestic matcha and tea industry in Japan has not changed in years.
+But Japan’s population is ageing, and many of their young people have largely abandoned tea ceremonies and loose leaf tea in favor of bottled teas and instant beverages.
 Because the incumbent tea companies are used to selling teas to their usual audience of older people and families in Japan, there is little incentive to change the business proposition.
-Consumers are used to accepting tea from the famous regions, produced by their favourite brands.
+Consumers are used to accepting tea from the famous regions, produced by their favorite brands.
 This means that Kagoshima tea products, even if objectively of higher quality, simply do not have the same brand appeal as Uji, Yame and even Shizuoka.

 Because consumption patterns have remained quite static, the esteemed and traditional tea companies mostly maintain the status quo.
 They rely on Kagoshima as the source of cheaper teas with which to blend together with their headline tea.
 Their customers have not changed much so there is little motivation to reinvent the wheel.

 Kagoshima tea industry shifts focus to meet global demand